 Instructions

-- Heat the oil over medium heat in a 12-inch cast iron skillet.
+- Heat the oil over medium heat in a 12-inch cast iron skillet for just about 1 minute.

-- Add the remaining ingredients to the skillet.
-Combine ingredients thoroughly.
+- Pour the remaining ingredients to the skillet, then stir until well-combined.

-- Cover, and cook over medium low heat for 1 to 1 ½ hours, stirring often, or until the green beans darken in color, and most of the liquid cooks out.
+- Cover, and cook for 1 to 1 ½ hours, stirring often, or until the green beans soften and darken in color, and most of the liquid cooks out.

 Notes